-Take away the retro vibes and the show still stands up as a fine sci-fi drama-thriller, concerning a small town, a missing boy and his friends and family’s attempts to find him – at least, that’s the first season, and there are now two more on offer.
-And such is the popularity of Stranger Things, we can see a few more arriving in the next few years.
+Take away the retro vibes and the show still stands up as a fine sci-fi drama-thriller, concerning a small town, a missing boy and his friends and family’s attempts to find him – at least, that’s the first season, and there are now three more on offer.
+And such is the popularity of Stranger Things, we can see one or two more arriving in the next few years.

 The brainchild of Natasha Lyonne, Amy Poehler and Leslye Headland, this comic drama series is like Groundhog Day by way of Girls: an acerbic, substance-abusing New York video game designer (Lyonne) finds herself living the same day over and over, repeatedly dying in increasingly bizarre accidental deaths merely to wake up once again in a bathroom at her own birthday party.
 Has she taken something trippy, simply lost her mind – or is there something more profound at work?